UWMadisonUcomm/uwmadison_events-wp/readme.txt

 Contribute via GitHub: https://github.com/UWMadisonUcomm/uwmadison_events-wp

 == Changelog ==

+= 1.2.2 =
+* Includes start and end params for function that builds a URL query
+* Adds sponsor and tags as additional items to pull from the API
+* Ensures limit option gets set - otherwise causes php warning that variable is unset.

 = 1.2.1 =
 * Adds code to test if the plugin's functions and classes already exist, to help avoid errors in instances where the plugin code might be packaged into a theme or another plugin outside of Wordpress's plugin manager.
 This release otherwise adds no new or changed featues.